rafaqz/citation.vim/README.md

 - Bars                    ‖│┃┆∥┇┊┋
 - Dashes                  ‾⁻−₋‐⋯┄–—―∼┈─▭▬┉━┅₌⁼‗

-- And use these like a colon after words (notice that's not a normal colon) ∶∷→⇒≫
+- And use these like a colon after words (notice that's not a normal colon!)
+        ∶∷→⇒≫

-Tip: Use quotes near the middle.
+Tip: Use quoted fields near the middle.

+Long lines will occasionally break the display.
+Its how unite works and theres not much we can do about it unfortunately.

 ### Troubleshooting